White supremacist pleads guilty to NYC sword killing

 Jackson, who is white, told police he traveled from Baltimore to carry out the attack because New York is the media capital of the world.

-Jackson also said the slaying had been practice for further assaults on black people.
+He also said the slaying had been practice for further assaults on black people.

 Most Read Nation & World Stories